Directed By: George Seaton

 Trivia: Dean Martin received 10% of the film's gross, which added an additional $7,000,000 to his salary

-The first half of Airport is dedicated to building its characters.
+The first half of Airport is all about building its characters.
 Lancaster’s Mel Bakersfeld essentially runs the airport, and his long hours have led to some friction between him and his estranged wife Cindy (played by Dana Wynter).
-During the storm, Bakersfeld has spent a great deal of time in the company of co-worker Tanya Livingston (Jean Seberg), and has discovered that he’s developed feelings for her as well.
+During the storm, Bakersfeld has spent a great deal of time in the company of co-worker Tanya Livingston (Jean Seberg), and has discovered that he’s developed feelings for her.

 Which happens soon after the flight to Rome takes off; Mel, Tanya and a few others figure out what Guerrero is up to, and alert Capt.
 Demerest and his crew, who now have to get the upper hand on the would-be bomber without causing a panic among the other passengers.
 It’s a tension-riddled second half, and thanks to all that went before it, we’re pulling for everyone to make it out of this predicament alive.

-By focusing as much as it does on its story’s dramatic elements, Airport isn’t as action-packed as the disaster-themed films that followed in its wake, such as The Poseidon Adventure, The Towering Inferno, and Earthquake.
+By focusing as much as it does on its story’s dramatic elements, Airport isn’t as action-packed as the disaster films that followed in its wake (The Poseidon Adventure, The Towering Inferno, Earthquake).
 But this 1970 movie is still plenty entertaining, and there’s no denying it got the genre off on the right foot.

 No comments: